Power-law banded random matrix ensemble as a model for quantum many-body Hamiltonians: Introduction

-In this work we explore many-body interpretations of the power-law banded random matrix ensemble.
+In this work we explore many-body interpretations of the power-law banded random matrix ensemble. {e interpret PLBRMs as Hamiltonians of spin-$\frac{1}{2}$ systems not possessing any conservation laws.
+This means that, for an $L$-site system, the matrix dimension $N$ is $2^L$.
 The usual random-matrix description of many-body Hamiltonians with matrix classes GOE or GUE has the shortcoming that the eigenvectors of such random matrices have similar properties in the spectral bulk and at the spectral edges.
 In contrast, for physical many-body Hamiltonians, the low-energy eigenstates have markedly different properties compared to the eigenstates in the spectral bulk.
-Perhaps the best known manifestation of this edge-bulk distinction is seen in the entanglement entropy ($S_\text{ent}$) of the eigenstates: At the spectral edges, $S_\text{ent}$ is low (`area law') \cite{Eisert_Plenio_RMP2010_AreaLaws, Amico_Fazio_RMP2010_EntanglementReview}, while in the mid-spectrum `infinite-temperature' regime, the eigenstates have $S_\text{ent}$ close to the value expected for random states, the so-called Page value $S_\text{Page}$ (`volume law').
+Perhaps the best known manifestation of this spectral edge-bulk distinction is seen in the entanglement entropy ($S_\text{ent}$) of the eigenstates: At the spectral edges, $S_\text{ent}$ is low (``area law'') \cite{Eisert_Plenio_RMP2010_AreaLaws, Amico_Fazio_RMP2010_EntanglementReview}, while in the mid-spectrum ``infinite-temperature'' regime, the eigenstates have $S_\text{ent}$ close to the value expected for random states, the so-called Page value $S_\text{Page}$ (``volume law'').
 As a result, for chaotic many-body systems, a scatter plot of $S_\text{ent}$ versus eigenenergy takes the shape of an arch or rainbow, by now familiar from many numerical examples \cite{Beugeling_Andreanov_Haque_JSM2015, Garrison_Grover_PRX2018_SingleEigenstate, Turner_Abanin_Serbyn_scarred_PRB2018, Moudgalya_Regnault_Bernevig_AKLT_entngl_PRB2018, Mudry_Castelnovo_Chamon_Neupert_PRRes2019, Sen_Sen_Sengupta_Floquetscars_PRB2020, Sen_Sen_Sengupta_drivenRydberg_2020, Iadecola_Schecter_PRB2020, Mark_Lin_Motrunich_PRB2020, Shibata_Katsura_OnsagerScars_PRL2020, Pichler_Lukin_Ho_PRB2020_xy, Mark_Motrunich_2020_etapairing, McClarty_Haque_Sen_Richter_2020, Haque22, Bianchi_Hackl_Kieburg_Rigol_Vidmar_PRXQ2022, Tamura_Katsura_PRB2022_scars, Kliczkowski_Vidmar_Rigol_PRE2023, Swietek_Vidmar_Rigol_PRE2024_entngmnt_integrableXYZ, Imai_Tsuji_PRRes2025_scars}.
 The absence of this structure in GOE or GUE random matrices is rather striking, and is a motivation to study the many-body interpretation of other, more structured, random matrix ensembles.
 In particular, it has been noted~\cite{Haque22} that power-law banded random matrices reflect this distinction between edge and bulk eigenstates in the weakly ergodic phase.
 Thus, this random matrix ensemble provides an improved model of the structure of chaotic many-body Hamiltonians.
 This background also provides motivation to study in detail the entanglement entropy of the eigenstates of PLBRMs with a many-body interpretation.
 This is a main focus of the present work.

 When interpreting GOE or GUE matrices as physical Hamiltonians, the basis labels can be assigned arbitrarily to the physical basis states, since these matrices have no structure.
 For interpreting structured random matrices as Hamiltonians of quantum many-body systems, assigning a physical interpretation to the basis vectors is a trickier issue.
 One wants to do this in such a way that the resulting Hamiltonian resembles or models a system with only few-body, short-range interactions, which are the hallmarks of physical Hamiltonians.
 In Refs.~\cite{Haque22, Rao22}, each basis vector is assigned a (different) many-body product state, where the index is obtained by interpreting it as a binary number of $L$ bits, where $L$ is the number of lattice sites.